PowerShell 2.0 ISE

 In truth I was disappointed when I first saw the ISE, but that was back with PowerShell 2.0 CTP2.
 However, in CTP3 the graphical interface is coming of age, and by the final release, ISE will be a tasty appetizer for the main course of PowerShell 2.0.
 For once it seems that a program's flashy front-end, namely ISE, is the last feature that Microsoft implements, and not the first.

-Assuming that you have successfully installed PowerShell 2.0, to launch the ISE click on the 'Start' button, navigate to All Programs, Windows PowerShell V2, and then simply click on Windows PowerShell ISE.
+Assuming that you have successfully installed PowerShell 2.0, to launch the ISE click on the 'Start' button, navigate to Start - All Programs - Accessories - Windows PowerShell, and then simply click on Windows PowerShell ISE.
 Incidentally, the underlying executable is powershell_ise.exe so you could fire-up the ISE in the time honoured way of typing powershell_ise in the run box.

 Getting to Know the PowerShell ISE and $PsISE

 PowerShell is a classic example of learning a feature in one area and then applying it elsewhere.
 For me it's just a case of remembering this principle and applying it at every opportunity.
 For example, I love Get-Member or gm for short.
 Then I discovered that PowerShell's ISE has its own built-in variable $psIse.
 It came as a pleasant surprise when the instruction: $psIse | gm returned useful information.

 Windows Management Instrumentation (WMI) is one of the hidden treasures of Microsoft's operating systems.
 Fortunately, SolarWinds have created a Free WMI Monitor so that you can discover these gems of performance information, and thus improve your PowerShell scripts.

 Take the guess work out of which WMI counters to use when scripting the operating system, Active Directory, or Exchange Server.
 Give this WMI monitor a try - it's free.

 A Reminder of the ExecutionPolicy for Running Scripts